Amundi expands in China as Beijing further opens up asset management

 The new venture, which marries Amundi’s proprietary portfolio management system and risk-management expertise with Bank of China’s nationwide networks and huge client base, aims to launch its first product at the end of the year.

-U.S. asset manager BlackRock Inc last month obtained Chinese regulatory approval to set up a wealth management venture with Temasek Holdings and China Construction Bank.
+U.S. asset manager BlackRock Inc last month won Chinese regulatory approval to set up a wealth management venture with Temasek Holdings and China Construction Bank.

-Amundi has obtained a $300 million quota under China’s outbound investment scheme QDLP, and will set up a subsidiary in Beijing to help Chinese invest abroad.
+Amundi has secured a quota of $300 million under China’s outbound investment scheme QDLP, and will set up a subsidiary in Beijing to help Chinese invest abroad.

-Amundi’s Zhong said that Chinese banks desperately need foreign help to grow their investment capability amid China’s ongoing structural reform of its asset management industry.
+Amundi’s Zhong said Chinese banks need foreign help to grow their investment capability amid structural reform of the asset management industry.

 “By participating in the process, we grow our portfolio, and our assets as well.”